 I’ve been working in bat conservation since 2011, as a field assistant for the University of Bristol, as a consultant ecologist in the UK and on a large conservation project in Belize.
 I started my PhD in the UWE Bat Lab in January 2020, part-funded by Natural England.

-The aim of my PhD is to develop an integrated approach to understanding the landscape ecology of greater horseshoe bats in Somerset.
-I’m using a number of spatial modelling procedures to map areas of important habitat for greater horseshoe bats and to understand how they connect.
-I’m ground-truthing my models with acoustic and telemetry studies.
+The aim of my PhD is to build a detailed picture of how greater horseshoe bats use the landscape in Somerset.
+I’m using spatial modelling, ground-truthed with acoustic and telemetry studies, to map areas of important habitat and understand how they connect.

-I’m very excited to be undertaking this PhD as there is scope for it to have a big impact on bat conservation in England.
+Partnership with Natural England means the workflow I develop in Somerset could be used as a model for the rest of the country, so there is scope for my work to have a big impact on bat conservation in England.